Moonstone Gemstone Information and Education

 Moonstone is the most well-known gemstone variety of orthoclase feldspar, a potassium aluminum silicate.
 It is a transparent to opaque oligoclase, a variety of plagioclase albite and sheet mica.
 Moonstone is known to exhibit a distinct sheen under certain lighting conditions, and it is the sheen which renders moonstone one of the most remarkable gemstones available today.
 In fact, its name is owed to the almost magical, bluish white shimmer it exhibits, which closely resembles that of moonshine.
 Gemologists refer to the shimmering phenomena as 'adularesence'.

 Moonstone can be identified by the presence of adularesence.
 Other gems with similar appearance do not have the phenomenal presence of adularesence which makes identification of moonstone fairly easy.
 Moonstone is a potassium aluminum silicate and can be easily identified by composition.
 Many similar materials, such as labradorite, are actually plagioclase feldspar, whereas moonstone is by composition a potassium feldspar.
-Testing for hardness is often one of the easiest methods for identifying Moonstone from other materials.
-Other similar gems, such as opal, chalcedony or ammolite, are significantly harder or softer than Moonstone.
-Top quality Moonstone can show an incredible "three-dimensional" depth of color, which no other gemstone can replicate, making moonstone nearly unmistakable.
+Testing for hardness is often one of the easiest methods for distinguishing moonstone from other materials.
+Other similar gems, such as opal, chalcedony or ammolite, are significantly harder or softer than moonstone.
+Top quality moonstone can show an incredible "three-dimensional" depth of color, which no other gemstone can replicate, making moonstone almost unmistakable.

 Moonstone Origin and Gemstone Sources Back to Top